Trump backs Mastriano in Pennsylvania GOP governor primary - NewsBreak

 Trump backs Mastriano in Pennsylvania GOP governor primary

-Donald Trump on Saturday endorsed Doug Mastriano in Pennsylvania's Republican primary for governor, siding with a far-right candidate who was outside the U.S. Capitol during the Jan.
-6 insurrection and has worked doggedly to overturn the results of the 2020 presidential election .
+HARRISBURG, Pa.
+(AP) — Donald Trump on Saturday endorsed Doug Mastriano in Pennsylvania’s Republican primary for governor, siding with a far-right candidate who was outside the U.S. Capitol during the Jan.
+6 insurrection and has worked doggedly to overturn the results of the 2020 presidential election.

 Mastriano was already leading a crowded field of contenders despite running against the party establishment, and the former president’s endorsement puts him on even stronger footing heading into Tuesday’s primary.